-- Turning on the output shutoff signal (MRS) during inverter running shuts off the output immediately. - $\cdot\,$ Terminal MRS may be used as described below. - (a) When mechanical brake (e.g. electromagnetic brake) is used to stop motor - The inverter output is shut off when the mechanical brake operates. (b) To provide interlock to disable operation by the inverter - With the MRS signal on, the inverter cannot be operated if the start signal is entered into the inverter. - (c) Coast the motor to a stop When the start signal is turned off, the inverter decelerates the motor to a stop in the preset deceleration time, but when the MRS signal is turned on, the motor coasts to a stop - (2) MRS signal logic inversion (Pr.
-17 = "2") - When Pr: 17 is set to "2", the MRS signal (output stop) can be changed to the normally closed (NC contact) input specification.
-When the MRS signal turns on (opens), the inverter shuts off the output. - (3) Assign a different action for each MRS signal input from communication and external terminal (Pr.
-17 = "4") - When Pr: 17 is set to "4", the MRS signal from external terminal (output stop) can be changed to the normally closed (NC contact) input, and the MRS signal from communication can be changed to the normally open (NO contact) input.
+- Turning on the output shutoff signal (MRS) during inverter running shuts off the output immediately. - Terminal MRS may be used as described below. - (a) When mechanical brake (e.g. electromagnetic brake) is used to stop motor

+The inverter output is shut off when the mechanical brake operates.

+- (b) To provide interlock to disable operation by the inverter With the MRS signal on, the inverter cannot be operated if the start signal is entered into the inverter. - (c) Coast the motor to a stop

+When the start signal is turned off, the inverter decelerates the motor to a stop in the preset deceleration time, but when the MRS signal is turned on, the motor coasts to a stop

+(2) MRS signal logic inversion (Pr.
+17 = "2")

+· When Pr.
+17 is set to "2", the MRS signal (output stop) can be changed to the normally closed (NC contact) input specification.
+When the MRS signal turns on (opens), the inverter shuts off the output.

+(3) Assign a different action for each MRS signal input from communication and external terminal (Pr.
+17 = "4")

+· When Pr.
+17 is set to "4", the MRS signal from external terminal (output stop) can be changed to the normally closed (NC contact) input, and the MRS signal from communication can be changed to the normally open (NO contact) input.

 This function is useful to perform operation by communication with MRS signal from external terminal remained on.
+MRS operation from PLC function is changed to NO contact as same as the communication.

 External MRS Communication MRS Pr.
-17 Setting 0 2 4 OFF OFF Operation enabled Output shutoff Output shutoff OFF ON Output shutoff Output shutoff Output shutoff ON OFF Output shutoff Output shutoff Operation enabled ON ON Output shutoff Operation enabled Output shutoff
+17 Setting External wing Communication wiks 0 2 4 OFF OFF Operation enabled Output shutoff Output shutoff OFF ON Output shutoff Output shutoff Output shutoff ON OFF Output shutoff Output shutoff Operation enabled ON ON Output shutoff Operation enabled Output shutoff

 - The MRS signal is assigned to the terminal MRS in the initial setting.
 By setting "24" in any of Pr.
 178 to Pr.
-189 (input terminal function selection), the MRS signal can be assigned to the other terminal. - · When using an external terminal to input the MRS signal, the MRS signal shuts off the output in any of the operation modes.
+189 (input terminal function selection), the MRS signal can be assigned to the other terminal. - \cdot The MRS signal can shut off the output, independently of the PU, external or network operation mode.

-• Changing the terminal assignment using Pr.
+· Changing the terminal assignment using Pr.
 178 to Pr.
 189 (input terminal function selection) may affect the other functions.
-Set parameters after confirming the function of each terminal.
+Please make setting after confirming the function of each terminal.

 Pr.
 178 to Pr.
-189 (Input terminal function selection) IP Refer to page 207
+189 (Input terminal function selection) Refer to page 217